Anomaly42/soc_22/README.md

 # soc_22

 Tasks Completed so far:
-- Completion of tutorials on scientific libraries in python: https://github.com/krittikaiitb/tutorials
+- Completion of tutorials on jupter notebooks and using scientific libraries in python: https://github.com/krittikaiitb/tutorials
 - Completion of the following topics required to write code and reproduce research paper results in the forthcoming weeks:
 	- Overview of Particle Physics: properties of quarks, leptons, bosons and the hadrons and mesons formed by them
 	- Cross Section and attenuation